bleckers/brtro-420-better-blazin/README.md

 However, unlike the [Unified Engineering mods](https://github.com/UnifiedEngineering/T-962-improvements) to the T-692, the BRTRO-420 is slightly more difficult to modify, mostly due to the [unobtainium build chain](https://hackaday.io/project/167324-brtro-420-better-blazin-mod/log/167780-whats-going-to-happen) for its microcontroller along with a few other design issues such as a poor and noisy thermocouple interface.
 So the decision was made to spin up a mod board that can be soldered to the bottom of the existing board.

+This mod board just needs to be soldered onto the bottom of the PCB over the existing through hole leads (it lines up quite nicely).
+You also need to put a jumper on the W1 pins near the existing MCU (or bridge them with solder); this is the DEBUG I/F pin.
+This places the original MCU into serial bootloader mode (MD = 0, DEBUG I/F = 0) and effectively renders it inoperable.

 The new firmware keeps the same profile nomenclature as the original oven, so there isn't too much adjustment to the new firmware.
 However, it is completely written from scratch, so the profile modification workflow is a bit easier now.
 Note, to change the temperature in the profile edit menu, you hold the OK button on the value you want to edit and then you press the UP/DOWN arrows to adjust the value.
 Settings are stored automatically once exiting the profile editing screen (you will get a notification on the screen about settings being stored).

 ![Mod Image](https://cdn.hackaday.io/images/2437681569845054828.jpg)